AnastasiaDim/Sequence-replay-and-priors-/README.md

 ## Replay Analysis

 Replay analysis used temporally delayed linear modelling By Liu et al., 2021 https://elifesciences.org/articles/66917, the original code for the analysis can be found on their publication.
 The code used here was a modification with two additional steps controlling for alpha and muscular noise.
+The scripts for plotting replay, computing erp adn spectral decomposition, statistics and plotting the source maps are also included here.

 ## Reactivation